dasch-swiss/dsp-meta/docs/data/future-datamodel.md

 | `details` | string | 0-1         |                   |

 !!! question
     Is this model up to date with our current understanding of licenses?
     Is `details` ever used?
-What is the purpose of `date` here?
-How does it relate to a copyright statement?

-!!! answer
+!!! question
-License are depending on dates.
-It doesn't relate to a copyright statement.
+    Should we have a similar model for copyright?

 #### Attribution